Robotic Tomograph for Monitoring Components of the International Thermonuclear Reactor ITER Created at TPU

 The new device provides automated quality control of welding and materials of the thermonuclear reactor

 The sample includes an immersion bath, a robotic manipulator, and a stage with a lifting system.
-Together with specialists from NIIEFA, TPU scientists have developed specialized software for the tomograph.
+Together with specialists from NIIEFA, TPU scientists developed specialized software for the tomograph.

 The installation successfully passed acceptance tests, during which a full cycle of automated ultrasonic testing was performed on all typical test objects of the in-vessel components of ITER, and was put into operation.